mia-platform/documentation/docs/development_suite/api-console/api-design/rbac.md

 #### How to write a query in rego for permission evaluation

 Any RBAC policies is provided with the iterable `data.resource[_]`.
 This structure is used to build up the query.
-You can use it to perform any kind of comparison between it and anything you want from the input or maybe a costant value.
+You can use it to perform any kind of comparison between it and anything you want from the input or maybe a constant value.
 We remind you that the query will be built from the field name of the resource object accessed in the permission.

 :::caution